National Insurance gaps — should you fill them?

 How State Pension qualifying years work

-You need 35 qualifying years for the full new State Pension (£11,502/year in 2025/26).
-Each qualifying year adds approximately £329/year to your State Pension.
+You need 35 qualifying years for the full new State Pension (£12,548/year in 2025/26).
+Each qualifying year adds approximately £342/year to your pension.
+Use the State Pension Forecast Calculator to estimate your projected State Pension based on your NI record.2/year to your State Pension.
 You need a minimum of 10 qualifying years to receive anything at all.

 A qualifying year is one in which you paid (or were credited with) at least 52 weeks of NI contributions.
 Credits are given automatically for periods of unemployment, carer's allowance, and some other situations.